Rutgers logo

 Achelis & Bodman Foundation

 The Foundation makes grants to organizations in New York City and Northern New Jersey, with an emphasis on Newark and Monmouth County.
 Among the six focus areas are education, employment, health, and public policy.
 The application process begins by submitting a letter of inquiry to: application@achelisbodman.org.
-Inquiries are accepted at any time.

 Additional opportunities?